ydove0324/KeyFrameToVideo/README.md

 - [bigdatapw Video Dataset Collection](https://huggingface.co/bigdata-pw)
 - [Finetrainers HF Dataset Collection](https://huggingface.co/finetrainers)

 Please checkout [`docs/models`](./docs/models/) and [`examples/training`](./examples/training/) to learn more about supported models for training & example reproducible training launch scripts.
+For a full list of arguments that can be set for training, refer to [`docs/args`](./docs/args.md).

 > [!IMPORTANT]
 > It is recommended to use Pytorch 2.5.1 or above for training.
 Previous versions can lead to completely black videos, OOM errors, or other issues and are not tested.
 For fully reproducible training, please use the same environment as mentioned in [environment.md](./docs/environment.md).

 ## Features

-- DDP, FSDP-2 & HSDP support for all models with low-rank and full-rank training
+- DDP, FSDP-2 & HSDP support for all models
+- LoRA and full-rank finetuning; Conditional Control training
 - Memory-efficient single-GPU training
 - Auto-detection of commonly used dataset formats
 - Combined image/video datasets, multiple chainable local/remote datasets, multi-resolution bucketing & more